-• We currently have a bank loan to finance investments as a form of leverage.
-We also have authority to issue preferred stock or engage in reverse repurchase agreements to finance investments.
+- · We currently have a bank loan to finance investments as a form of leverage.
+We also have authority to issue preferred stock or engage in reverse repurchase agreements to finance investments. - Leverage exaggerates the effects of market downturns or upturns on the NAV and market value of our common stock, as well as on distributions to holders of our common stock.

-- Leverage exaggerates the effects of market downturns or upturns on the NAV and market value of our common stock, as well as on distributions to holders of our common stock. - · Leverage can also increase the volatility of our NAV, and expenses related to leverage can reduce our income. - In the case of leverage, if our assets decline in value so that asset coverage requirements for any borrowings or preferred stock would not be met, we may be prevented from paying distributions, which could jeopardize our qualification for pass-through tax treatment, make us liable for excise taxes and/or force us to sell portfolio securities at an inopportune time. - The use of leverage through investments such as CLO equity or junior debt securities that inherently involve leverage, may magnify our risk of loss.
-CLO equity or junior debt securities are very highly leveraged, and therefore the CLO securities in which we are currently invested and in which we intend to invest are subject to a higher degree of loss since the use of leverage magnifies losses. - We have entered into a revolving credit facility (the "Credit Facility") with a syndicate of financial institutions led by Texas Capital Bank, N.A. (collectively, the "Syndicate") with a five-year term maturing in June, 2019 and priced at a term of 1,2 or 3-month London Interbank Offered Rate ("LIBOR") plus 2.85%.
-The Credit Facility permits us to borrow up to \$70.0 million of which \$50.5 million has been committed and drawn as of the date of this prospectus.
-The Credit Facility contains customary covenants, negative covenants and default provisions, including covenants that limit our ability to incur additional debt or consolidate or merge into or with any person, other than as permitted, or sell, lease or otherwise transfer, directly or indirectly, all or substantially all of its assets. - The Credit Facility imposes asset coverage requirements, which are more stringent than those imposed by the Investment Company Act, or by our policies.
-In addition, we agreed not to purchase assets not contemplated by the investment policies and restrictions in effect when the Credit Facility became effective unless changes to these policies and restrictions are consented to by the Syndicate.
+- · Leverage can also increase the volatility of our NAV, and expenses related to leverage can reduce our income. - In the case of leverage, if our assets decline in value so that asset coverage requirements for any borrowings or preferred stock would not be met, we may be prevented from paying distributions, which could jeopardize our qualification for pass-through tax treatment, make us liable for excise taxes and/or force us to sell portfolio securities at an inopportune time. - The use of leverage through investments such as CLO equity or junior debt securities that inherently involve leverage, may magnify our risk of loss.
+CLO equity or junior debt securities are very highly leveraged, and therefore the CLO securities in which we are currently invested and in which we intend to invest are subject to a higher degree of loss since the use of leverage magnifies losses. - The Company utilizes a revolving credit facility with Texas Capital Bank, N.A. ("Texas Capital Bank") (the "Credit Facility").
+The terms of the Credit Facility provide for a maximum borrowing amount of \$62 million and a fee of LIBOR +2.35%, with a maturity date of May 2022.
+The Credit Facility contains customary covenants, negative covenants and default provisions, including covenants that limit our ability to incur additional debt or consolidate or merge into or with any person, other than as permitted, or sell, lease or otherwise transfer, directly or indirectly, all or substantially all of its assets.
+Prior to May 2017, the Company had utilized a revolving credit facility with a syndicate of financial institutions led by Texas Capital Bank which had a five-year term maturing in June 2019, was priced at a term of 1, 2 or 3-month London Interbank Offered Rate ("LIBOR") plus 2.85%, and permitted us to borrow up to \$70.0 million of which \$61.5 million was committed and drawn as of December 31, 2016.

-- The covenants or guidelines under the Credit Facility could impede the Advisor from fully managing our portfolio in accordance with our investment objectives and policies.
-Furthermore, non-compliance with such covenants or the occurrence of other events could lead to the cancellation of the Credit Facility. - · For as long as the Credit Facility remains in effect, we may not incur additional debt under any other facility, except in limited circumstances. - The Credit Facility allows us to prepay borrowings under the Credit Facility at any time.
+- The Credit Facility imposes asset coverage requirements, which are more stringent than those imposed by the Investment Company Act, or by our policies.
+In addition, we agreed not to purchase assets not contemplated by the investment policies and restrictions in effect when the Credit Facility became effective unless changes to these policies and restrictions are consented to by Texas Capital Bank. - The covenants or guidelines under the Credit Facility could impede the Advisor from fully managing our portfolio in accordance with our investment objectives and policies.
+Furthermore, non-compliance with such covenants or the occurrence of other events could lead to the cancellation of the Credit Facility. - For as long as the Credit Facility remains in effect, we may not incur additional debt under any other facility, except in limited circumstances. - The Credit Facility allows us to prepay borrowings under the Credit Facility at any time.
 We do not anticipate that such guidelines will have a material adverse effect on the holders of our common stock or on our ability to achieve our investment objectives.
 We may also consider alternative measures of obtaining leverage in the future.